-- Experience.
-Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists) and heart and blood vessel surgery (cardiovascular surgeons) have experience in evaluating and treating people who have aortic stenosis and other types of heart valve disease, including complex heart valve conditions.
+Experience.
+Mayo Clinic doctors trained in heart and blood vessel conditions (cardiologists) and heart and blood vessel surgery (cardiac surgeons) have experience evaluating and treating people with aortic valve stenosis and other types of heart valve disease, including complex heart valve conditions.

 - Diagnostic tools.
-Mayo Clinic cardiologists use many tests to accurately diagnose people who have aortic stenosis.
-Tests may include echocardiogram, electrocardiogram, cardiac catheterization and others
+Mayo Clinic cardiologists use many tests to accurately diagnose people with aortic valve stenosis.
+Tests may include echocardiogram, electrocardiogram, cardiac catheterization and others.

 - Research.
-Mayo Clinic doctors study potential diagnosis and treatment options for aortic stenosis and other heart valve diseases and conduct clinical trials clintrials.html.
-Researchers also study new heart valve surgery options, including minimally invasive aortic valve replacement surgery.
+Mayo Clinic doctors study potential diagnosis and treatment options for aortic valve stenosis and other heart valve diseases and conduct clinical trials.
+Researchers also study new heart valve surgery options.

 Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for heart and heart surgery by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for heart and heart surgery.